 As a producer, I have interviewed more than a hundred artists, curators, and art-world stakeholders, including Mark Bradford, Doris Salcedo, Amalia Pica, Mikhail Baryshnikov, Sir Nicholas Serota, Lynette Yiadom Boakye, Goshka Macuga, Martin Creed, and Thomas Demand.
 I have hired and managed crews in many different cities and countries.
-I am a gifted storyteller and craft engaging, documentary-style narratives.
+I am a gifted storyteller and craft engaging, documentary-style narratives, including an award-winning podcast.

 I am particularly proud of my accomplishments in building a strong video production program at the Museum of Contemporary Art Chicago, where I was the Digital Media Director.
 Prior to the creation of my position, the MCA had no video production team.
 I was able to hire a small team, purchase production equipment, create budgets and workflows from scratch, and deliver on a lofty production schedule.